 Examples

-Several examples illustrating the use of the NAT Core AIDC Message set are presented.
+Several examples illustrating the use of the AIDC Message set are presented.
 No Application Management messages (principally the LAM, but also the LRM and ASM) are shown for clarity, though these messages are almost always sent as an application acknowledgement response to the receipt of a Notification, Coordination or Transfer of Control message.

 Standard coordination.